motokimura/spacenet_building_detection/README.md

 ### 2. Build Docker image

-Build docker image to setup the environment to preprocess SpaceNet dataset, train and evaluate the convolutional neural networks.
+Build docker image to setup the environment to preprocess SpaceNet dataset and train/evaluate convolutional neural networks.

 ```
 $ cd $PROJ_DIR/docker
 $ bash build.sh
 ```

-Even though you can use this repo without docker, I strongly reccomend you to use it because you may have some troubles to install some geo-spatial data processing libraries.
+I strongly reccomend you to use docker because you may have some troubles to install some geo-spatial data processing libraries.
 In case you don't want to use docker, you have to install additional dependencies described in `docker/Dockerfile`.

 ### 3. Preprocess SpaceNet dataset